 Things changed at home when I was about seven.
-Mum had left and dad moved in his 16-year-old girlfriend Jenny who he had been secretly dating for a year.
+Mum had left and dad moved in with his 16-year-old girlfriend Jenny who he had been secretly dating for a year.
 At first she was nice to us but soon her and dad started dishing out daily beatings to me and my siblings.
 They would hold us under our arms while the other took turns to punch us.

 On another occasion Jenny scratched one of the younger children's necks and blamed me.
 Dad was shouting at me and said 'Beg for your life or I'll kill you' before putting an air riffle in my mouth.
 I've lived in fear from that moment on.